cbkarki/Projects/README.md

-This repo contans several projects.
+This repo contains several projects.
 Please navigate to each poject to learn about them.